plone/training/eggs1.rst

     The folder contains the GenericSetup-profile

 ploneconf/site/profiles/default/metadata.xml
-    Version-number and dependencies that are auto-installed
+    Version-number and dependencies that are auto-installed.

+    We could replace ``<dependency>profile-plone.app.dexterity:default</dependency>`` with ``<dependency>profile-plone.app.contenttypes:plone-content</dependency>`` to depend the addon we picked when creating our site with this egg.

 ploneconf/site/profiles/default/types.xml
     Registration of types